 Welcome to the online log for the DNR's deer hunter wildlife observation survey.
 This log allows you to share your daily observations of deer and help broaden our knowledge about other animals you see in the field.
-You also can report specific information about any deer harvested, including antler size
+You also can report specific information about any deer harvested.

 As log entries are compiled, we'll share the results annually and use them to compare what hunters see to population estimates that are the DNR's baseline for managing wildlife.